ascot4fusion/ascot5/a5py/README.rst

 Everytime you modify the source code, you need to re-install `a5py`.
 You can do this with

->> pip install --ignore-installed a5py
+>> pip install --ignore-installed path/to/a5py

+or

+>> pip install -I path/to/a5py

 Subpackages
 -----------